ibm-cloud-docs/discovery/upgrading.md

 ## Upgrading your service
 {: #service}

-To upgrade your plan from Lite to Advanced:
+To resize your plan from Lite to Advanced:

 1. Open the [{{site.data.keyword.Bluemix_notm}} dashboard](https://console.{DomainName}/dashboard).
 1. Click on your {{site.data.keyword.discoveryshort}} service instance to open the {{site.data.keyword.discoveryshort}} service dashboard.